simonw/til/web-components/understanding-single-file-web-component.md

         /*
           These styles affect only content inside the shadow DOM.

-          Styles in the outside document mostly do not affect these, with the  exception of inheritable styles such as color, font and line-height.
+          Styles in the outside document mostly do not affect stuff here, but there are some exceptions: font-family affects this <h1> for example.
+I don't understand the rules here.
         */
         h1 {
           color: red;